2024 Venezuelan presidential election: Negotiations with United States

 Direct talks between senior Venezuelan and United States officials that had been stalled since mid-April were restarted in early July, a few weeks prior to the election.
 According to The Washington Post, the US had been willing to remove all sanctions if Barbados Agreement conditions were met, but the Maduro-controlled Venezuelan Supreme Court made Machado ineligible for the presidency in January 2024.
 The opposition was not included in the negotiations.
 Former US ambassador to Venezuela Bill Brownfield stated that the US deal was "looser than it should have been" and "Maduro got, front-ended, all of the benefits he was supposed to get in exchange for promises to comply with in the future.
 He didn't comply, but he got the stuff he really wanted."
 Several proposals to grant immunity to the loser of the election have been proposed; while the US restarted talks in the hope of furthering a fair election, the opposition held out "that a strong showing will force Maduro to the table".

 Electoral process

 The President of Venezuela is elected by plurality in a single round of voting.
-On 5 March 2024, the National Electoral Council (CNE) set the presidential election for 28 July and set the electoral schedule:
+Electoral authorities constitute one of the five branches of national government according to the 1999 Venezuelan Constitution (Article 136), alongside legislative, executive, judicial, and citizen branches.
+On 5 March 2024, the National Electoral Council (CNE), the head body of the electoral branch of government, set the presidential election for 28 July and set the electoral schedule: